Football chant: Spoken chants

 Some chants consist simply of a loud shout or whoop with a hand clap, sometimes led by a drum beat that gets increasingly faster, such as the Viking Thunder Clap made popular by fans of Iceland.
 Similar chants have been performed by fans of teams such as Motherwell and Lens, and a version called "Boom Boom Clap" has been used by fans of North American clubs such as Seattle Sounders FC and Toronto FC since 2008 as well as the American national teams.

 Fighting chants

 "You're Gonna Get Your Fucking Head Kicked In", sometimes pluralised to "You're Gonna Get Your Fucking Heads Kicked In", is a football chant originating in England.
 It is also used as a case study in psychology and sociology.
 The chant is often used as an intimidatory chant towards the opposing fans rather than as an actual threat of violence, but there have been a number of occasions when it has led to a fight between fans.
 The chant is sometimes used after the opposition have scored.
 It is now considered to be a dated chant with little current usage in English football culture despite being in common use in the 1970s and 80s.

+The chant "Come and Have a Go If You Think You're Hard Enough" was the inspiration for the title of a song by British-American experimental rock group the Mekons, on their 1998 album Me.